MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CLEAR-Function.md

 ---
-title: "CLEAR Function"
+title:"CLEAR Function"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 438b632a-5ba3-4820-b44e-ac0b0433eb33
 caps.latest.revision: 12
-manager: terryaus
+manager: edupont
 ---
 # CLEAR Function
 Clears the value of a single variable.
 Also clears all the filters that were set if the variable is a record and resets the key to the primary key and the company on a record variable.